Extracting Content from Binary Files

 The first two functions need little explanation:

-one per page.
-That of a word processing document is often a sequence of paragraphs.
+<div> elements, one per page.
+That of a word processing document is often a

 While you could decide to just store the HTML returned by the content extraction functions as an XML resource into the database, this may not be efficient.
 For example, a document search applications may not need to retain the extracted HTML.